Utah Administrative Code

 (c) The home study assessment and family evaluation will include information gathered from the following:

-(iii) Four written statements of reference, three of which are positive, regarding the applicant's stability and parenting capacity, with one exception:
+(iii) Three written statements of reference, one of which may be from a relative, which are positive regarding the applicant's stability and parenting capacity.

 (iv) Psycho-social information gathered from the prospective adoptive parent and family members.

 (v) Home visits and interviews to assess the prospective adoptive parent in the following areas: